szabgab/slides/google-gcp/intro.md

 * Sign up to Google Cloud.
 * Create a micro instance with your favorite Linux distribution.
 * Access it using the web-based SSH client.
 * Try curl on localhost.
+It will fail as there is no web server.
 * Install nginx.
 * Try curl again.
 * Change the default web page.
+(See /etc/nginx )
 * Install your favorite server or command line tool.
 * Shut down the instance.